courseworks/AUT_BP_2024_Fall_HW5/README.md

 ### **Explanation of Newton-Raphson Method**

 The Newton-Raphson method is an iterative technique used to find the root of a real-valued function.
-The algorithm begins with an initial guess \( x_0 \), and then iteratively refines this guess to get closer to the actual root.
+The algorithm begins with an initial guess `initial`, and then iteratively refines this guess to get closer to the actual root.

 The formula used in each iteration is: